dawu415/CF-CLI-Create-Service-Push-Plugin/README.md

 `brokered`:  A marketplace service broker

-`credentials`: A user provided service, holding credentials, that is used for credentials and connection strings etc.  When this type is specified, a 'credentials' field, along with the parameters, is expected and must be provided.
+`credentials`: A user provided service, holding credentials, that is used for credentials and connection strings etc.  When this type is specified, a `credentials` field, along with arbitary number and type of parameters, is expected and must be provided.

 `route`: A user provided route service.
 When this is specified, the field, 'url' with https schema must be provided.